jakzo/pkg/README.md

+> This is a fork which adds support for native `.node` modules to pkg.

 **Disclaimer: `pkg` was created for use within containers and is not intended for use in serverless environments.
 For those using Vercel, this means that there is no requirement to use `pkg` in your projects as the benefits it provides are not applicable to the platform.**

 ![](https://res.cloudinary.com/zeit-inc/image/upload/v1509936789/repositories/pkg/pkg-repo-banner-new.png)